Meet our team

 Registered Psychologist.
 AHPRA: PSY0002034644

-I have worked across the field of human services for more than 15 years, providing services to young people, adults and families, in inpatient and community settings.
+I have worked across the field of human services for more than 15 years, providing services to young people, adults, and families in both inpatient and community settings.

-My special interests are in complex trauma, borderline personality disorder and addiction.
-I’m also experienced providing therapy for anxiety, depression, grief and loss and other commonly occurring mental health issues.
+My special interests are in complex trauma and addiction.
+I am also experienced in providing therapy for anxiety, depression, grief and loss, and other commonly occurring mental health issues.

-I also work with family (including children) and friends of people with mental health difficulties, to improve their understanding of mental illness, increase wellbeing, resilience and relationships.
+I work not only with individuals but also with families (including children) and friends of people with mental health difficulties, helping them to improve their understanding of mental illness, increase wellbeing and resilience, and strengthen relationships.

 My primary therapeutic modalities include: